Abraham Lincoln (1930 film)

 Abraham Lincoln, also released under the title D. W. Griffith's "Abraham Lincoln", is a 1930 pre-Code American biographical film about Abraham Lincoln directed by D. W. Griffith.
 It stars Walter Huston as Lincoln and Una Merkel, in her second speaking role, as Ann Rutledge.
 The script was co-written by Stephen Vincent Benét, author of the Civil War prose poem John Brown's Body (1928), and Gerrit Lloyd.
 This was the first of only two sound films made by Griffith.

-The film entered the public domain in 1958 when the initial copyright expired.
-The copyright holders did not elect to extend it for a second 28-year term.
+The film entered the public domain in 1958, after its copyright holders failed to renew the copyright in time.